 The lens in our eyes can become misty as the fluid changes causing less light to get through the lens, this will cause the vision to appear blurry.
 Colours may start to appear washed out and bright lights may appear to be more dazzling or glare more than they did before.

 If you become aware of any changes to your vision please ensure to book an appointment with your optometrist.

 This is a common complication of Diabetes, the blood vessels at the back of the eye are weakened and can bulge, leak blood or fluid.
 Over time the body may try to grow new blood vessels to get more oxygen to the eye, but these new vessels often leak and cause further problems effecting someones vision.

-Depending on the severity of the retinopathy will depend how much your sight is affected.
+Depending on the severity of the retinopathy will depend on how much your sight is effected.
 The image shows a fairly advanced stage of the condition.

 As retinopthy is such a common complication for diabetics the NHS offer retinal screening- it is important that you attend these screenings as early detection can lead to treatment that could help limit the damage done by leaking blood vessels.

 This is a the name given to a group of conditions that affects the retina, overtime the retinal cells die and as they do so the level of vision will decrease.
 Most forms of RP are genetic based.
 RP is a very personal condition depending on what genes / cells are affected and this is reflected in how your vision changes over time.
 This image shows a very advanced stage of the condition with only some central vision left.

 This is a loss of one side of the visual field.
 This form of sight loss is mostly associated with stroke but other severe brain injuries.
 In some cases the vision may return in time.
 Often people with this form of sight loss find navigating their environment very difficult as they are not fully aware of what they are not seeing.